Get started with Moloco Cloud API

 Authorization: Bearer $TOKEN

 Note: Your API requests are rejected in the event that you have failed to include an access token, included the incorrect token, or your token has expired.
-An access token is valid for an hour, and you must periodically refresh the token before it expires.
+An access token is valid for 30 days, and you must periodically refresh the token before it expires.
 For more information, see Refresh the existing token.